xinsight/mobx-redux-showdown/README.md

-Redux and Mobx showdown
+# Redux and Mobx showdown

-I've been using Redux for a project, and honestly, I don't like it.
+I've been using Redux for a project, and honestly, **I don't like it**.
 I decided to write a simple app in Redux and then write it again in MobX to compare the two approaches to state management.

 The app loads a network resource, and displays it.
 Pretty simple stuff.
 To make this a bit more realistic, I also wanted to handle: